iliyan89/iliyan89/README.md

 ## Objective

-I am currently aimed at entry-level cybersecurity position.
+I am currently aimed at entry-level IT or cybersecurity position.

 ## Skills